Carbonate compensation depth: Climate change impacts

 Increasing atmospheric concentration of CO_{2} from combustion of fossil fuels are causing the CCD to rise, with zones of downwelling first being affected.
 Ocean acidification, which is also caused by increasing carbon dioxide concentrations in the atmosphere, will increase such dissolution and shallow the carbonate compensation depth on timescales of tens to hundreds of years.

 Sedimentary ooze

 On the sea floors above the carbonate compensation depth, the most commonly found ooze is calcareous ooze; on the sea floors below the carbonate compensation depth, the most commonly found ooze is siliceous ooze.
-While calcareous ooze mostly consists of Rhizaria, siliceous ooze mostly consists of Radiolaria and Diatom.
+While calcareous ooze mostly consists of Rhizaria, siliceous ooze mostly consists of Radiolaria and diatoms.